TV Tropes is 149% Funded

 - The Halo games feature the UNSC Sniper Rifle as well as the battery powered Covenant Particle Beam Rifle often employed by Jackal snipers.

 - Crysis' Sniper Rifle and Gauss Rifle (with the ability of a holo or ACOG sight instead of sniper scope, and attachable laser)

-- In the Half-Life expansion Opposing Force you get an M40A1 bolt-action Sniper Rifle.
+- In Half-Life: Opposing Force you get an M40A1 bolt-action Sniper Rifle.